poseidon-framework/poseidon-framework.github.io/trident.md

  <summary><i class="fas fa-search"></i> <i class="fas fa-terminal"></i> <b>Click here for command line details</b></summary>

 ```
-Usage: trident init ((-p|--genoOne ARG) | --inFormat ARG --genoFile ARG
+Usage: trident init ((-p|--genoOne FILE) | --inFormat FORMAT --genoFile FILE
-                      --snpFile ARG --indFile ARG) [--snpSet ARG]
+                      --snpFile FILE --indFile FILE) [--snpSet SET]
-                    (-o|--outPackagePath ARG) [-n|--outPackageName ARG]
+                    (-o|--outPackagePath DIR) [-n|--outPackageName STRING]
                     [--minimal]

   Create a new Poseidon package from genotype data

 Available options:
   -h,--help                Show this help text
-  -p,--genoOne ARG         one of the input genotype data files.
-Expects .bed or
+  -p,--genoOne FILE        One of the input genotype data files.
+Expects .bed,
-                           .bim or .fam for PLINK and .geno or .snp or .ind for
+                           .bim or .fam for PLINK and .geno, .snp or .ind for
                            EIGENSTRAT.
 The other files must be in the same
-                           directory and must have the same base name
+                           directory and must have the same base name.
-  --inFormat ARG           the format of the input genotype data: EIGENSTRAT or
+  --inFormat FORMAT        The format of the input genotype data: EIGENSTRAT or
-                           PLINK (only necessary for data input with --genoFile
+                           PLINK.
+Only necessary for data input with --genoFile
-                           + --snpFile + --indFile)
+                           + --snpFile + --indFile.
-  --genoFile ARG           the input geno file path
+  --genoFile FILE          Path to the input geno file.
-  --snpFile ARG            the input snp file path
+  --snpFile FILE           Path to the input snp file.
-  --indFile ARG            the input ind file path
+  --indFile FILE           Path to the input ind file.
-  --snpSet ARG             the snpSet of the package: 1240K, HumanOrigins or
+  --snpSet SET             The snpSet of the package: 1240K, HumanOrigins or
-                           Other. (only relevant for data input with
+                           Other.
+Only relevant for data input with -p|--genoOne
-                           -p|--genoOne or --genoFile + --snpFile + --indFile,
+                           or --genoFile + --snpFile + --indFile, because the
-                           because the packages in a -d|--baseDir already have
+                           packages in a -d|--baseDir already have this
-                           this information in their respective POSEIDON.yml
+                           information in their respective POSEIDON.yml files.
-                           files) Default: Other
+                           (default: Other)
-  -o,--outPackagePath ARG  the output package directory path
+  -o,--outPackagePath DIR  Path to the output package directory.
+  -n,--outPackageName STRING
-  -n,--outPackageName ARG  the output package name - this is optional: If no
+                           The output package name.
+This is optional: If no name
-                           name is provided, then the package name defaults to
+                           is provided, then the package name defaults to the
-                           the basename of the (mandatory) --outPackagePath
+                           basename of the (mandatory) --outPackagePath
-                           argument
+                           argument. (default: Nothing)
-  --minimal                should only a minimal output package be created?
+  --minimal                Should the output data be reduced to a necessary
+                           minimum and omit empty scaffolding?
 ```

 </details>